- About Us

 Early Career Faculty Programs and Resources

 The Office of the Senior Vice President and Provost, the Office of the Vice President for Research, and the Center for Excellence in Learning and Teaching each year sponsor a series of programs and events to introduce all new tenured and tenure-eligible faculty to Iowa State University with the goal of supporting their successful transition to life at Iowa State and in the Ames community.

 Calendars of faculty professional development events for 2018-2019 [Registration instructions below]

 New Faculty Events

-All new tenured, tenure-eligible, and non-tenure-eligible faculty (assistant, associate, or full professors, lecturers, clinicians, and adjunct faculty hired since January 2017) attend two days of events specifically designed for them:
+All new tenured, tenure-eligible, and term faculty (assistant, associate, or full professors, lecturers, clinicians, and adjunct faculty hired since January 2018) attend two days of events specifically designed for them:

 New Faculty Orientation (Fall 2018) - Wednesday, August 15, 2018 from 7:30 A.M. to 4:00 P.M.
 [Schedule]